BIG ISLAND 7 Days

 DAY 1

-• There are excellent vacation rental companies as well as excellent individual owners who rent their units directly.
+There are great vacation rental companies and great owners who rent their places directly.

-• Plus check out VRBO and Airbnb.
-There are many condos in a resort atmosphere especially the Kohala area.
+Also, check VRBO and Airbnb.
+There are many condos in resort-style areas, especially in Kohala.

-• Check for fees pertaining to cleaning, security deposit, resort fees, damage waiver.
-Fees can vary significantly with different condos.
+⚠️ Check for fees like cleaning, security deposit, resort fees, and damage waiver.
+These costs can vary a lot with different condos.

 Advantages of a Hawaii hotel:

-• Room service, on-site concierge, restaurant and other facilities, depending on property.
+Room service, on-site concierge, restaurant and other facilities, depending on the property.

 Tips for a Hawaii hotel: